matteo-rizzo/manually-verified-reentrancy-dataset/dataset/handcrafted/tool_rules.md

 if the following conditions occurs, it is considered reentrant:
 - detects these external calls: CALL, DELEGATECALL, CALLCODE
 - an external call is made with >2300 gas
-- the call target (receiver) is symbolic or dynamic
+- the call target is symbolic or dynamic
 - a state access occurs **after** the external call
 	- state accesses are: SLOAD, SSTORE, CREATE, CREATE2
 	- this means that read accesses are considered risky!